shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Additionally holding the **Blue (SK2)** button as well as the **Up arrow** and **Down arrow** keys , resets any custom boot melody and custom boot image that has been uploaded using the OpenGD77 CPS.

-On the GD-77S, because it does not have a keypad, then holding **Blue (SK2)** and **Orange** resets any custom boot melody.
+On the GD-77S, which does not have a keypad, holding **Blue (SK2)** and **Orange** resets any custom boot melody.

 ## GD-77S operation

 To use the firmware with the GD-77S you **must** load voice prompt files using the OpenGD77 CPS.
-If you do not load voice files the radio will not announce thing, and it will be virtually unusable.
+If you do not load voice files the radio will not announce anything, and it will be virtually unusable.

 See the section relating to voice prompts and how to install them.

-The GD-77 has a 16 position rotary switch, on the top of the radio, next to the volume control.
+The GD-77S has a 16 position rotary switch on the top of the radio, next to the volume control.
 This control is used to select the channel in the current zone.
 Note.
 Although the OpenGD77 CPS and codeplug format allows up to 80 channels per Zone, the GD-77S can only access the first 16 channels in each Zone, so codeplugs designed for the GD-77 containing more than 16 channels will need to be modified so that each zone only contains a maximum of 16 channels.

 The GD-77S has 2 buttons on the side of the radio below the PTT button.
-A black button known as SK1 and a blue button know as SK2, it also has an orange coloured button at the top, next to the channel selector switch.
+A black button known as SK1 and a blue button known as SK2.
+It also has an orange coloured button at the top, next to the channel selector switch.

 The firmware uses the concepts of different Control modes.
 In each mode buttons SK1 and SK2 perform a different function, the operator cycles through the Control modes by pressing the Orange button.

 The Control modes, and the function of buttons SK1 and SK2 in each mode is as follows

-### GD77S Channel / TG modem
+### GD77S Channel / TG mode

 This mode is announced as "Channel mode".
 In this mode, button SK1 and SK2 are used to cycle through the Talkgroups / Contacts assigned to the current channels

 ### GD77S Scan mode
-This mode is mode is similar to the Channel scan mode in the normal firmware.
+This mode is similar to the Channel scan mode in the normal firmware.
 Pressing SK1 toggles scanning to start or stop, in the same way that holding the Up and Down arrows controls the Zone scan function in the normal firmware.

 ### GD77S Timeslot mode